annacant/AnnaCant/README.md

 ## About me 🥑
 I'm Anna Cantiello, a passionate UI and UX designer with a knack for crafting engaging and intuitive user experiences.
 With a background in front-end development, I bring a unique blend of design and technical skills to the table.
 I love bringing ideas to life through clean, modern interfaces that prioritize user satisfaction.

+## My Skills 👩🏽‍💻
+UI/UX Design: Creating visually appealing and user-friendly interfaces that enhance user experience.
+Prototyping: Translating concepts into interactive prototypes for effective communication and testing.
+Front-End Development: SwiftUI and SpriteKit, utilized for creating and managing animations efficiently Responsive Design: Ensuring seamless experiences across various devices and screen sizes.
+User Research: Conducting user interviews, surveys, and usability testing to inform design decisions.
+Adobe Creative Suite: Expertise in tools like Photoshop, Illustrator, and XD for design and prototyping.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://instagram.com/anna.cantiello" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="anna.cantiello" height="30" width="40" /></a>